 Americans are feeling the effects of rising food costs.
-IFIC’s 2022 Food and Health Survey found that 83% of consumers have noticed an increase in food and beverage prices in the last year.
+IFIC’s 2023 Food and Health Survey found that nine in ten consumers have noticed an increase in food and beverage prices in the last year.
 As a result, many of us are interested in cutting back on our grocery bills—wherever and whenever possible.
 While there are numerous factors that contribute to the cost of one’s food bill—including where you shop, what dietary restrictions you may have, and how many mouths you need to feed—there are a few tips you can employ to help you save money on groceries.

 1. Simplify your meal planning.